sarahmccarthy123/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Pre-installation Checklist
 --------------------------

-- Command line (CLI) access with the ability to create directories and symbolic links.
+- Command line (CLI) access with rights to create directories and symbolic links.
 - Access to `Composer <https://getcomposer.org>`__ via the CLI (for local development)
 - Access to the web server's root directory
 - Database with appropriate credentials